-Art critic Tabish Khan brings you the top art exhibitions to visit this week.
+Art critic Tabish Khan brings you Art Exhibitions to see in London this week.
 Each one comes with a concise review to help you decide whether it’s for you.
 All are closing this week:

 Tim Lewis @ Flowers, Cork street